 A typical American primary school classroom has an average of 23.1 students above the OECD average of 21.4 students.
 For lower secondary schools, the average class size is 24.3 students than 23.9 students in the OECD.

+Many air purifiers come with ionizers and UV-C lights.
+The purpose of an ionizer is to increase the air filtration rate.
 UV-C lights also help in disinfecting the air, water, and non-porous surfaces.
 For decades, this technology has helped in reducing the spread of bacteria.
 That is why UV-C lights are also called germicidal lamps.

 Poor air quality can lead to absenteeism in school due to asthma and other respiratory infections.
 It can also increase the transmission of coronavirus between students and staff.